Thanks to support from UK aid, partners and an integrated approach, the programme has protected 26 million Nigerians

 Sightsavers led the UNITED consortium: together with partners, it helped to reach communities at risk of NTDs in five states of northern Nigeria: Kaduna, Kano, Katsina, Niger and Zamfara.
 The project’s integrated approach meant it could target blinding trachoma, schistosomiasis, lymphatic filariasis, river blindness and three types of intestinal worms (hookworm, whipworm and roundworm).

-These NTDs were treated with drugs distributed by a vast network of community volunteers, also known as community-directed distributors or CDDs.
+These NTDs were treated with medication distributed through mass drug administration by a vast network of community volunteers, also known as community-directed distributors or CDDs.
 Many CDDs have first-hand experience of how these diseases affect lives, having seen a family member or a neighbour affected.

 The Department for International Development (DFID) awarded the UNITED programme an A+ rating, meaning it exceeded its targets.

 There is a lot of important knowledge from the UNITED programme that will be used in new NTD initiatives.
 What’s more, the health systems that the programme helped to improve will ensure that Nigeria can continue to tackle these debilitating diseases in the future.

 However, despite the success of the programme and its legacy, Nigeria still carries the highest NTD burden in Africa, and the global mission to eliminate NTDs has not yet been achieved.
 More funding, collaboration and support is needed to rid Nigeria of NTDs.
 Together we can enhance the health, quality of life and future wellbeing of people affected by these painful, poverty-trapping conditions.

 Which organisations were involved?